 Schizo Tech There's a good chance that farmer tilling his fields with a horse-drawn plow has a laser rifle stashed away in his house in case of trouble.
 Justified in that the game takes place a couple hundred years after After the End.

 Sci-Fi Writers Have No Sense of Scale: Played painfully straight in the Three Galaxies setting.
 All spaceship weapons have ranges, with 100 miles being among the furthest effective ranges (whereas in Real Life, jet fighters often engage at farther distances than that).
 Also, the major governments of the setting are massive star empires strung out along three Galaxies, and are somehow able to maintain cohesion despite the mind-boggling distances between their constituent worlds.
-And one city manages serves as a major trade hub for the whole of the Three Galaxies.
+And one city manages to serve as a major trade hub for the whole of the Three Galaxies.
 Granted, it's a massive city, and the world's sufficiently advanced technology allows ships to instantly teleport to its star systemnote though they still have to use conventional means to get back home, but it's still pretty insane.

 All That Glitters: A large amount of the "dangerous" magic items locked in the vault are in fact childrens' toys or other mundane items.

 Justified, at least in the Coalition's eyes, since according to their propaganda, all magic is dangerous, regardless of how it's used.

 Serial Escalation: Each new book (except the Chaos Earth line) dials up the power level yet again.
 Well, not really, the power goes up and down, but it was the case for the first handful of books.